 Then I baked the mini spinach frittatas.

-The best thing about these tiny savory bites is that they are tasty eaten warm or at room temperature.
-That’s a requirement for any potluck dish.
+You can eat these tiny savory bites warm or at room temperature.
+That’s a definite requirement for any potluck dish.

 Don’t save making frittatas in muffin pans just for entertaining.
 They are a very convenient size.

-I bake spicy roasted vegetable egg cups in a regular sized muffin pan.
-They make such good leftovers.
+I bake spicy roasted vegetable egg cups in a regular sized muffin pan because they make such good leftovers.

 Mini Spinach Frittatas